cyevgeniy/evg.moe/content/js/own-signals/index.md

    callbacks when a signal is executed as a "setter".

 Data structures go first.
 We'll use `Map` with signals as its keys and array of callbacks as its values.
+It will allow us to quiclky find required callbacks.
 This map should be global for the whole module:

 ```